What are the responsibilities and job description for the Postdoctoral Scientist position at MBL?

 Postdoctoral Scientist - Maternal Age Effects: Mitochondrial and Epigenetic Mechanisms

 A postdoctoral research position is available to study the cellular, genetic, and epigenetic mechanisms of maternal age effects on offspring health and lifespan.
-The project will focus on the role of mitochondrial dynamics and metabolism in maternal age effects and transgenerational inheritance, using molecular, bioinformatic, biochemical, and imaging techniques.
+This project focuses on the role of mitochondrial dynamics and metabolism in maternal age effects and transgenerational inheritance, utilizing molecular, bioinformatic, biochemical, and imaging techniques.

 A postdoctoral research position is available to study the cellular, genetic, and epigenetic mechanisms of maternal age effects on offspring health and lifespan.
-The project will focus on the role of mitochondrial dynamics and metabolism in maternal age effects and transgenerational inheritance, using molecular, bioinformatic, biochemical, and imaging techniques.
+This project focuses on the role of mitochondrial dynamics and metabolism in maternal age effects and transgenerational inheritance, utilizing molecular, bioinformatic, biochemical, and imaging techniques.

 Key Responsibilities:

-- Conduct research on the cellular, genetic, and epigenetic mechanisms of maternal age effects on offspring health and lifespan.
+- Investigate cellular, genetic, and epigenetic mechanisms of maternal age effects on offspring health and lifespan.

-- Develop and implement novel experimental approaches to investigate mitochondrial dynamics and metabolism in maternal age effects and transgenerational inheritance.
+- Examine the role of mitochondrial dynamics and metabolism in maternal age effects and transgenerational inheritance.

 - Ph.D. in molecular biology, cell biology, biochemistry, genetics, bioinformatics, or a related field.